saveenr/usql-tutorial/ch08/usql-tables.md

 U-SQL tables offer a way to store data in form that preserves it schema and organize data to high-performance queries which is very important as data sizes grow.

-# Creating a table from a rowset
+# Creating a table from a RowSet

-If you have a rowset creating a table from it is very simple.
+If you have a RowSet creating a table from it is very simple.
 The one thing you must remember is that a table must have an index defined.
 The table gets its schema from the schema of the rowset.

 ```
 @customers  =